gonaumov/ollama_logs_checker/README.md

 Watchdog received deleted event with src_path - C:\Users\georgi.naumov\.ollama\history dest_path - .
 Watchdog received moved event with src_path - C:\Users\georgi.naumov\.ollama\history.tmp dest_path - C:\Users\georgi.naumov\.ollama\history.
 ```
 I hope this helps someone who is interested where logs are stored.
+If you need to run the script by yoursefl
+you need to set a proper value of `WATCH_DIRECTORY_PATH` constant.